Smophmie/Smophmie/README.md

 # 👋 Hi, I’m @Smophmie
-- 👀 I’m looking for an internship of 2 months with a web developer in Clermont-Ferrand : contact me !
+- 👀 I’m looking for a work-study program in software developpement in Clermont-Ferrand : contact me !
-- 🌱 I’m currently learning HTML5, CSS3, JavaScript, PHP, Laravel and WordPress.
+- 🌱 I’m currently learning HTML5, CSS3, JavaScript, PHP, Laravel, VueJS and WordPress.
 - 📫 You can consult my Linkedin profile and join me on www.linkedin.com/in/sophiethereau

 <!---